 We already saw the emphasis that viral websites like UpWorthy and BuzzFeed place on writing and testing their headlines.

-So if you don’t feel confident in your titles, I suggest you to take the UpWorthy’s 25 headlines writing challenge.
+So if you don’t feel confident in your post title, I suggest you to take the UpWorthy’s 25 headlines writing challenge.

 Caitlin at Blinkist (along with a teammate) took up the 25 headlines challenge for 4 articles.
 They then tested them on Twitter.
 Here are their results from one test.

-I want to inspire you to improve your headline writing chops.
+I want to inspire you to improve your blog headline writing chops.

 So I took this UpWorthy headline challenge myself.